MansMeg/markmyassignment/README.md

 To return the results to the students all `testthat` reporters can be used.
 As default the `summary` reporter is used.

-One extra reporter is implemented in `markmyassignment` called `student` reporter with minimal information (only test name and expectation information) is returned. this is to minimize (more complex) unit tests results.
+One extra reporter is implemented in `markmyassignment` called `student` reporter with minimal information (only test name and expectation information).
+The purpose is to minimize (more complex) unit tests results.

 ### Future work

-- better reporters (suited for reporting back to students)
 - more expectations
   - Expect tidy code
   - Expect ROxygen